How to Get Six Pack Abs Fast – Proven Diet & Workout Plan

 • Eggs and egg whites

-• Chicken breast, turkey, fish
+• Chicken, turkey, or fish

-• Greek yogurt, paneer, tofu
+• Greek yogurt, paneer, or tofu

-• Lentils, chickpeas, kidney beans
+• Lentils, chickpeas, and kidney beans

-• Whey protein (optional)
+• Whey protein shakes (optional for convenience)

 Daily target: 1.6–2.2 grams of protein per kg of body weight.

-b) Choose Complex Carbs
+b) Choose Complex Carbohydrates

 • Brown rice, oats, quinoa